TylerLu/EDUGraphAPI-Angular/README.md

    ![](Images/azure-auto-deploy.png)

-   * **Resource group**: we suggest you to Create a new group.
+   * **Resource group**: we suggest you create a new group.

-   * **Site Name**: please input a name.
-Like EDUGraphAPICanviz or EDUGraphAPI993.
+   * **Site Name**: please input a name, like EDUGraphAPICanviz or EDUGraphAPI993.

-     > Note: If the name you input is taken, you will get some validation errors:
+     > Note: If the name you try is already taken, you will get some validation errors:
      >
      > ![](Images/azure-auto-deploy-validation-errors-01.png)
      >
-     > Click it you will get more details, like storage account is already in other resource group/subscription.
+     > Click the error message to see more details.
+For example:  The storage account is already in another resource group/subscription.
      >
      > In this case, please use another name.

    * **Sql Administrator Login Password**: please DO use a strong password.

-   * **Source Code Repository URL**: replace <YOUR REPOSITORY> with the repository name of your fork.
+   * **Source Code Repository URL**: replace \<YOUR REPOSITORY> with the repository name of your fork.

    * **Source Code Manual Integration**: choose **false**, since you are deploying from your own fork.

-   * **Client Id**: use the Client Id of the AAD Application your created earlier.
+   * **Client Id**: use the Client Id of the AAD Application your created.

-   * **Client Secret**: use the Key value of the AAD Application your created earlier.
+   * **Client Secret**: use the Key value of the AAD Application your created.

-   * **Bing Map Key**: use the key of Bing Map you got earlier.
+   * **Bing Map Key**: use the Bing Map key created.

    * Check **I agree to the terms and conditions stated above**.